Understanding Swollen/Enlarged Lymph Nodes in the Neck

 - Weakened immune system: Those with a compromised immune system are more susceptible to infections, which can trigger the enlargement of lymph nodes.

-Since swelling is usually temporary and harmless, enlarged lymph nodes are rarely a serious cause for concern.
+Since swelling is usually temporary and generally harmless, enlarged lymph nodes are rarely a serious cause for concern.
 However, a persistently enlarged node could indicate a more serious health issue, such as an autoimmune disorder or cancer.
 In these cases, a visit to an ENT specialist is recommended for a proper diagnosis and timely treatment.

 How does an ENT Head and Neck Surgeon in Singapore Diagnose Enlarged Lymph Nodes?

-At Aglow ENT Centre, the diagnosis of cervical lymphadenopathy typically involves a comprehensive approach, including:
+If you are wondering how are cancerous lymph nodes in the neck are diagnosed and treated, at Aglow ENT Centre, the diagnosis of cervical lymphadenopathy typically involves a comprehensive approach, including:

 - Review of Medical History: A detailed history of the symptoms, recent infections, and travel history for a comprehensive understanding of the patient’s condition.